 Dave Angel sees the damage done by cheap alcohol day in day out in his job as a support worker with a London homelessness charity.
 Having experienced alcohol addiction himself in the past, he knows how the easy availability of cheap alcohol can destroy lives.
-Send his story to your local MP.

 “Cheap, strong alcohol is killing people and needs to be taken off the shelves or at least made more expensive.